Suzuki RG150: Overview

 The bike featured a full fairing which was unusual for such a small bike.

-Specification
+Specifications

 Variations

-Also available at the time the RG150 was produced was the RGV150, which was a cheaper version with an air-cooled engine and spoke wheels which only had a disc brake on the front.
-Suzuki FXR150 replaced the RG150 and RGV150.
+Also available at the time the RG 150 Gamma was produced was the RGV 150, which was a cheaper version with an air-cooled engine, spoke wheels which only had a disc brake on the front and without powervalve AETC (Automatic Exhaust Timing Control).
+Suzuki FXR150 replaced the RG 150 Gamma and RGV 150.
 The design of the seat was modified slightly between the two RG150 models (RG150E and RG150ES), 'S' meaning the sport version.
 The picture above is an 'E' version of the bike.

-The European market received the RG125 which is almost identical to the RG150, but with a 123 cc engine of the same design as the RG150.
-The UK RG125 also had indicators mounted on stalks and the front forks were upside down telescopic.
+The European market received the RG 125 which is almost identical to the RG 150 Gamma, but with a 123 cc engine of the same design as the RG 150 Gamma.
+The UK RG 125 also had indicators mounted on stalks and the front forks were upside down telescopic.

-125 RGfun have a GSXR reversed front fork.
+RG 125 fun have a GSXR reversed front fork.